 Many geography students become nervous as they get to the end of their degree course.
 Especially when they are unsure about what career paths are open to them.
 Geography graduates actually have many career opportunities available.
-These range from working as part of the navy, to working within the environmental industry.
+These range from working as part of the navy to working within the environmental industry.
 With some extra training, geography graduates will have even more opportunities available to them.
-You could have a role within the teaching industry or design industry, or could even become an environmental surveyor.
+You could have a role in the teaching industry or design industry or could even become an environmental surveyor.
 While some people don’t like the idea of a geography degree, it is an excellent way of opening up a wider variety of career opportunities.
 Many geography graduates go on to work in various industries.
 Jobs can include geological assistants, development analysts, environmental consultants, cartographers, and travel agents.

 A degree in history is one of the oldest and most respected degree options.
 Although many people picture history graduates working in old museums and libraries, it offers graduates many other exciting career opportunities.
 With some extra training, many graduates go on to work in various industries.
 Including in the teaching industry, media industry, legal industry or legal services , criminal industry, practice of law, trademark attorney, or even within the civil service.
 Learning about registered trademarks and the process that involves it may also be an advantage.
 If you are unsure what career you are aiming for once graduating, a history degree is definitely a step in a good direction.